 of the Hebrew slaves, or the drowning of the Egyptian army.
 Further, White tells us the records contained on Egyptian monuments show that the pharaoh ruling at the time of the alleged escape of the Jews was certainly not overwhelmed in the Red Sea.

-I can't help but notice right off that White is referenced again... and can be ignored When it comes to Andrew White, historical facts and the truth are nowhere to be found.
+I can't help but notice that White is referenced again... and can be ignored When it comes to Andrew White, historical facts and the truth are nowhere to be found.

 Principles of Human Behavior

-When you have an absolute monarch who desires to be known as an infallible god... and is the one responsible for the writing of the historical records of his reign (he rewards or beheads the historians, based on what they write)... what do you get?
+When you have an absolute monarch who desires to be known as an infallible god... and he is the one commissioning the writing of the historical records of his reign (he rewards or beheads the historians, based on what they write), what do you get?
 A very favorable historical record.

-If you lose a battle... no record is made of that battle... unless, of course, the winning side makes a record (Israel did make a record of the Exodus).
+So, if you lose a battle, no record is made of that battle, unless, of course, the winning side makes a record (Israel did make a record of the Exodus).

 If you make a bad decision... no record is made of that decision... unless, of course, someone else makes a record (Israel did make a record of the plagues that came on Egypt).

-If a certain group of people cause you a lot of embarrassing problems... you wipe them out of your records and all past records, and no one knows they ever existed... unless, of course, those people make a record of their own (Israel did make a record of their time in Egypt).
+If a certain group of people causes a lot of embarrassing incidents... you wipe them out of your records and all past records, and no one knows they ever existed... unless, of course, those people make a record of their own (Israel did make a record of their time in Egypt).

 What we have is an Egyptian absolute ruler with every incentive to eliminate all evidence that Israel ever was in Egypt.
 AND eliminate all Egyptian records of the exodus.
 Of course, he is likely to miss some records (and he did), such as records of slave sales that include a lot of Hebrew names.
-But, basically pharaoh had the power to wipe the Hebrews out of Egypt's history.
-And he did just that.
+However, the pharaoh had the ability to wipe the Hebrews out of Egypt's history.

-The purpose of ancient records was not to record an accurate history.
+The purpose of ancient records was not to record history.
 Their purpose was to glorify the current ruler, and intimidate potential enemies.
-Accuracy and completeness were not part
+Accuracy and completeness were not part of the plan.